Travis d'Arnaud Player Props: Braves vs. Padres

-The Atlanta Braves and Travis d'Arnaud, who went 0-for-4 last time in action, take on Blake Snell and the San Diego Padres at Truist Park, Thursday at 7:20 PM ET.
+On Friday, Travis d'Arnaud (on the back of going 1-for-5 with an RBI) and the Atlanta Braves face the San Diego Padres, whose starting pitcher will be Nick Martinez.
+First pitch is at 7:20 PM ET.

-He had a hitless showing in his most recent game (0-for-4) against the Cardinals.
+He had a one-hit performance in his last game (1-for-5) against the Padres.

 Travis d'Arnaud Game Info & Props vs. the Padres